mesut146/java2cpp/README.md

 it takes a source directory containing java files and outputs corresponding c++ headers and sources by transforming declarations, statements and expressions

-The resulting c++ code should be good enough to compile with the least work
+The resulting c++ code should be good enough to compile with the least amount of work
 ## Features

 ### forward class declarations
 creates single header that contains all class declarations for source and libraries

 ### write headers for library usages
-creates headers with classes and methods for library usages
+creates headers for referenced libraries so that you can implement missing parts

 ### anonymous & inner classes
-Anonymous classes handled by simply creating a class with a dummy name

-It can move inner & anonymous classes to upper levels or separate headers to avoid namespace conflict.
+Anonymous classes handled by simply creating a class with a dummy name Inner classes have a reference to enclosing class object and all references replaced with suitable scopes It can move inner & anonymous classes to upper levels or separate headers to avoid namespace conflict.
 ### static block
 static block is transformed into a static method called ``si``, it is your responsibility call this from your main entry point